clevyr/jackpot-backup/README.md

 ### after_backup (optional)
 The `after_backup` function is where you can perform any extra logic once your backup has been created.
-The first paramater is the compressed backup file.
+The first parameter is the compressed backup file.

 ```
 # Example